melissadu/210miniproject/README.md

 # CS210 Mini Project

-Supports image, text, and video livestream.
+Supports image, text, and video livestream

 We used tutorials and starter code from the following places:
 * Socket.io server & web client as our project’s starter code: http://socket.io/get-started/chat/